tanglin0123/step/API_SAMPLE_REQUESTS.md

 All requests must include the `Content-Type: application/json` header.

 ### HTTP Method
-Use `POST` to trigger the state machine.
+Use `POST` to trigger the state machine via the Java Lambda.

 ### Request Body
 The request body should be valid JSON that will be passed to the state machine and processed by the Lambda function.